Infectious diseases

 Anti-infectives research

-Antimicrobial resistance (AMR) is one of the world’s top 10 health threats.
-Without action, AMR, including antifungal resistance, could contribute to 10 million deaths per year by 2050 and cause an economic loss of £100 trillion.
+Antimicrobial resistance (AMR) already causes over one million deaths each year.
+Without urgent action, by 2050 almost 40 million lives will have been lost.
 Across our pipeline we have over 30 projects relevant to AMR, 12 of them targeting pathogens deemed ‘critical’ or ‘urgent’ by WHO and the US Centers for Disease Control and Prevention.
-We are actively addressing the challenge of AMR, including the development of novel antibiotics for antibiotic-resistant infections such as urinary tract infections and gonorrhoea.
+We are actively addressing the challenge of AMR, including the development of novel antibiotics for antibiotic-resistant infections.

 Shingles